ML-K67-HUST/MUSIC-GENRE-CLASSIFICATION/report/temp.md

 - **Non-linearity Handling**: SVM uses kernel functions to transform data that is not linearly separable into a higher-dimensional space where a hyperplane can effectively distinguish between the classes.
 Popular kernel functions include.:
     - **Linear Kernel**: Suitable for linearly separable data.
+    - **Polynomial Kernel**: Useful for data that is not linearly separable but can be separated in a higher-dimensional space.
+    - **Radial Basis Function (RBF) Kernel**: Effective in scenarios where the decision boundary is complex and non-linear.
+    - **Sigmoid Kernel**: Often used as an alternative to neural networks, the sigmoid kernel can introduce non-linearity similar to RBF.
+However, it may not perform as well in practice for high-dimensional spaces as RBF or polynomial kernels.

 </p>